-.andwellnesscenter. the facilities, fields, and programs (see the chapter on Financial Information).
+All students pay mandatory student service fees which support the facilities, fields, and programs (see the chapter on Financial Information).
 Spouses must also pay a fee to use the facilities.

-For additional information, please visit vanderbilt.edu/
+For additional information, please visit vanderbilt.edu/ recreationandwellnesscenter.

 Master of Business Administration (MBA) Program